 Sir Joseph nodded happily.
 "You've got the right of it, dear.
 That is what is reputed to have happened.
 But only after there were no other dead for them to feast on."
-He went on in his sonorous voice to discussing the means of repelling the ghoulish creatures.
-Lime juice at the doorways, spread on meals, and smeared on blades, as weapons plus the all powerful coconut pearls.
+He went on in his sonorous voice discussing the means of repelling the ghoulish creatures.
+Lime juice at the doorways barred the creature's entrance, spread on meals revealed their trickery, and smearing the juice on blades ensured the weapon would cause damage.
+Then there were the all powerful coconut pearls.

 "I wonder what is supposed to make a lime so powerful."
-He just harrumphed something about idle superstition and jotted a quick note in the book on his lap.
-"I've never heard of a coconut pearl, have you ever seen one, Sir Joseph?"
+Margaret mused aloud.
+Sir Joseph just harrumphed something about idle superstition and jotted a quick note in the book on his lap.
+"I've never heard of a coconut pearl.
+Have you ever seen one, Sir Joseph?"